Jina

 and when mutability is necessary, they use monads or algebraic effects to control shared mutability

-avoiding mutability, and the need for aggressive garbage collection, is not good for performance
+avoiding mutability, and the need for aggressive garbage collection, results in bad performance

 ie the same approach used to deal with memory management